Guidelines on Engineering International Affairs

 Procedures for Agreement Development, Renewal and Approval, and Best Practices for Hosting International Delegations

 Internationalization in higher education gives our students the opportunity to realize their rights and responsibilities to improve the world for us all.
 It encourages all to respect differences and diversity, and to take actions in our lives and communities in a responsible manner.

-The Engineering International Office (EIO) was founded in June 2014 to serve as the common administrative portfolio, which is responsible for all matters related to engineering international affairs.
-The Office aims to raise the international profile of Waterloo Engineering by developing and managing engineering exchange programs, increasing graduate student mobility opportunities, promoting international research agreements, and hosting international delegations.
-The Office also encourages grass roots international connections, hoping to expand on professor-to-professor relationships to further enhance the international mobility opportunities for our students and faculty members.
+The Faculty of Engineering aims to raise the international profile of Waterloo Engineering by developing and managing engineering exchange programs, increasing graduate student mobility opportunities, promoting international research agreements, and hosting international delegations.
+The Faculty encourages grass roots international connections, hoping to expand on professor-to-professor relationships to further enhance the international mobility opportunities for our students and faculty members.